SreeramThatavarthi/colorPicker/README.md

 </p>

-- Clicking on the color block will copy the hex code to your clipboard.
+  <h6>- Clicking on the color block will copy the hex code to your clipboard.<h6>

 [check it out here]: https://sreeramthatavarthi.github.io/colorPicker/